qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/create_layers.rst

 Creating a new GeoPackage layer
 -------------------------------

-To create a new GeoPackage layer choose :menuselection:`New -->`
+To create a new GeoPackage layer go to :menuselection:`Layer --> New -->`
-|newGeoPackageLayer| :menuselection:`New GeoPackage Layer...` from the
+|newGeoPackageLayer| :menuselection:`New GeoPackage Layer...`.
-:menuselection:`Layer` menu.
 The :guilabel:`New GeoPackage Layer` dialog will be displayed as shown in figure_create_geopackage_.

 .. _figure_create_geopackage: